Guidelines for the bachelor’s thesis in engineering and science at the Faculty of Technology, Environmental and Social Sciences

 Improving the grade of a bachelor’s thesis

-See § 11-19 about Revision of bachelor’s and master’s theses in Regulations relating to studies and examinations at the Western Norway University of Applied Sciences (HVL):
+See § 11-19a about Revision of bachelor’s and master’s theses in Regulations relating to studies and examinations at the Western Norway University of Applied Sciences (HVL):

-(3) It is not possible to improve a passing grade for a bachelor's thesis within the same study programme.
-An exemption may be made if the student writes a new thesis on a new thesis question.
+(2) It is not possible to improve a passing grade on a bachelor’s or master’s thesis in the same programme of study.
+Exemptions may be made from this rule if the student writes an entirely new thesis with a new topic.

-(5) For the submission of a second attempt at a bachelor's or master's thesis, supervision for the student may be limited.
+(3) Upon submission of a new or improved version of a bachelor’s or master’s thesis, supervision for the student may be limited

 Publication